mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 In `_modify_speed()` we adjust the speed of the ship, the bullets, and the aliens (2).

 Now when you play the game with a speed factor of something like 10 you'll see how effective the strategy is, and you'll see its weak points as well.
-For example I can see that the sweeping strategy is pretty effective at clearing out most of the fleet, but it's really inefficient when there's only one or two aliens left:
+For example the book's author says he can see that the sweeping strategy is pretty effective at clearing out most of the fleet, but it's really inefficient when there's only one or two aliens left:

 {% include vimeoPlayer.html id=403210419 %}